Spectrally-Guided Diffusion Noise Schedules: Implementation details

-We train for 100k steps with batch size 128, Adam with learning rate 0.001, and use $C=3$ components.
+The class-conditional samplers are trained for 100k steps with batch size 128, Adam with learning rate 0.01, and use $C=5$ components.
 We train one sampler for each resolution and apply to all models at that resolution.

+The text-conditional sampler is trained for 100k steps with batch size 128, Adam with learning rate 0.0001, and use $C=10$ components.
+The feature dimension for the attention pooling and MLP is 2048.